 Allergy testing and treatment plays a very important role in your care at Topeka ENT.
 Allergies (chronic or even seemingly mild ones) can cause prolonged ear and respiratory illness that can last months, years and even a lifetime.
 If poorly managed, allergies can lead to more serious problems- including sinusitis, ear infections and bronchitis.

-The only way to treat your allergy symptoms is to determine exactly what is causing them.
+Though there are some steps you can take at home, the only way to treat your allergy symptoms is to determine exactly what is causing them.
 This is done through a series of allergy tests.

 What Is a Skin Prick Test?